 Xiao Ma (马骁)

-I am a Lead Researcher at Dyson Robot Learning Lab.
+I am a Research Scientist at Dyson Robot Learning Lab.
 I obtained my PhD from National University of Singapore, advised by Prof. David Hsu.
-I also worked closely with Prof. Wee Sun Lee on my projects.
+I also worked closely with Prof. Wee Sun Lee.
 I received my B.Sc. in Computer Science from Shanghai Jiao Tong University in 2017, where I was advised by Prof. Fan Wu and Prof. Xiaofeng Gao.
 Previously, I have spent wonderful time at Sea AI Lab, hosted by Prof. Shuicheng Yan and Dr. Min Lin, and at SenseTime Research, hosted by Dr. Shuai Yi.

 I'm broadly interested in reinforcement learning, representation learning, information theory, and their applications to robot learning in unstructured environments.